If you are into fitness then you have likely pondered, “What are the decline push ups benefits?”

 - No Equipment necessary (just a low table, bench, or similar)

 - Works the chest from a unique and different angle

 - Adds variety to your fitness regime that most people do not do

 - Is higher resistance than classic push up, but still a simple motion (unlike diamond push ups)

 Beyond that, decline push ups are a well-rounded exercise that works multiple muscle groups.
 Specifically:

-- Chest (with emphasis on the upper portion)
+- Chest (with emphasis on the mid and upper chest)